Strawhorse/School_website/README.md

 10. Password hashing - Done
 11. Autoloading classes check -
 12. Pagination and splitting database results up:
-13. Grade adder and deleter:
+13. student adder and deleter: Adder done with database created +
+14.

 Other web sources used: